bheimbu/evolutionary_ecology/docs/source/third_week.rst

   🎉 Today you will present your mini research project, followed by a brief discussion. 🎉

-At the end of the course we will hold a small feedback session.
-Afterwards: Have a good time and enjoy your studies!
+At the end of the course we will have a small feedback session.
+After that, we wish a good time and enjoy your studies!

 Feedback Friday
 ^^^^^^^^^^^^^^^